 You are joining the Management Committee at an exciting time.
-The last seven years have seen a great deal of work in modernising the SoA.
-We have a new constitution, we have rebranded the organisation, built and released a new website and increased our social media from a standing start to over 42,000 Twitter followers.
-Staff roles have been reviewed and, new for 2018, we now have a Public Affairs Manager to take our campaigning wotk forward, and a Local Development Manager who will be joining the team in September to strengthen our local events and activity.
+The last eight years have seen a great deal of work in modernising the SoA.
+We have a new constitution, we have rebranded the organisation, built and released a new website and increased our social media from a standing start to over 48,000 Twitter followers.
+Staff roles have been reviewed and we now have a Public Affairs Manager to take our campaigning wotk forward, and a Development Manager to strengthen our local events and activities.

 The SoA has a strong infrastructure and is in a very good position to go forward.
 Current work on outward-facing activities such as campaigning, advertising our services, servicing local groups and involving membership continues to gather momentum.
 The SoA’s funding remains healthy.
 Subscription fees are competitive and good value for money due to the generosity of previous generations.